josehoras/josehoras.github.io/_posts/2019-03-11-tensorflow-with-gpu-using-docker-and-pycharm.md

 * Pull a TensorFlow Docker image
 * Create a new image for your program with a Dockerfile

-And additionally twopoint that were quite important for me:
+And additionally two points that were quite important for me:

 - Set up the tweaks I needed for my program: Bind mounts, and Matplotlib
 - Run your container in PyCharm